aws-quickstart/workshop-terraform-modules/content/20_terraform_module_overview/2_module_versioning.md

 ## Module Versioning

 When using AWS Modules we recommend locking to version while calling the module.
-This ensure that updates only happen when convenient to you.
+This ensures that updates only happen when convenient to you.

-The example below show how to use versioning
+The example below shows how to use versioning.

 ![module-version](images/module-version.png)